yaml/yamlscript/www/src/posts/advent-2023/dec-20.md

 ----

-YAMLScript's `--native` compiler is based on GraalVM's `native-image` tool.
+YAMLScript's `--binary` compiler is based on GraalVM's `native-image` tool.
 The same process that is used to compile the `ys` CLI binary.

-I wish it were faster, but at least now we can be fast while developing our YAMLScript programs and then compile them to native binaries when we are ready to ship them.
+I wish it were faster to compile to binary, but at least now we can be fast while developing our YAMLScript programs and then compile them to native binaries when we are ready to ship them.

 Let's look at where YAMLScript is at now from a high level view: